posit-dev/great-tables/README.md

 ## Code of Conduct

-Please note that the gt project is released with a [contributor code of conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).<br>By participating in this project you agree to abide by its terms.
+Please note that the **great_tables** project is released with a [contributor code of conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).<br>By participating in this project you agree to abide by its terms.

 ## 📄 License